tribixbite/awesome/README.md

 *   [kevinthedang/discord-ollama](https://github.com/kevinthedang/discord-ollama) - Discord Bot that utilizes Ollama to interact with any Large Language Models to talk with users and allow them to host/create their own models.
 *   [symphony-hq/symphony](https://github.com/symphony-hq/symphony) - Write programs you can talk to.
 *   [nraiden/openv0](https://github.com/nraiden/openv0) - AI generated UI components
+*   [htmlstreamofficial/preline](https://github.com/htmlstreamofficial/preline) - Preline UI is an open-source set of prebuilt UI components based on the utility-first Tailwind CSS framework.
 *   [hudy9x/namviek](https://github.com/hudy9x/namviek) - The open-source project management tool for tiny teams
 *   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for any model.
 *   [Mobile-Artificial-Intelligence/maid](https://github.com/Mobile-Artificial-Intelligence/maid) - Maid is a free and open source application for interfacing with llama.cpp models locally, and with Anthropic, DeepSeek, Ollama, Mistral and OpenAI models remotely.